KatGia/Virtual-Machines/README.md

 ---

 When I first entered the world of Bioinformatics, I was not yet confident with coding.
 I was afraid that a wrong command could break my computer — a computer I had bought with my own savings.
 Using a Virtual Machine completely changed my experience: it allowed me to experiment freely, make mistakes, learn, and explore without fear of damaging anything.
+I am deeply grateful to my engineering friends, who encouraged me and pushed me to overcome this first difficulty.
 I hope this setup can help people who, like me, felt overwhelmed at the beginning.

 **Keep learning, be curious, and don’t be afraid to try things out.**
 This VM is your **protected, dedicated workspace for learning bioinformatics**.